eyemhaqeeq/BART_Sentiment-Analysis/README.md

-# BART Sentiment Analysis - Binary Classification
+# BART Sentiment Analysis LLMs
 ## Project Overview
 This project implements a BART-based sentiment analysis model for binary classification of product reviews into positive or negative categories.
 The model was trained on Amazon product reviews, specifically excluding neutral 3-star reviews to focus on clear positive/negative sentiment distinction.